 The Court may change an order for custody when necessary to protect the best interests of the child.
 A party may petition the court to modify an order when he or she believes circumstances require a change.
 If a court order is not being followed, a party may file a petition for contempt.
 If the person with whom the child lives wants to move away from Lehigh County, he or she must file a petition for modification/relocation.
-In all of these cases, the parties will meet with a mediator or master in an effort to reach a settlement.
-If settlement efforts are unsuccessful, a hearing will be scheduled before a master or judge.
+In all of these cases, the parties will meet with a mediator or hearing officer in an effort to reach a settlement.
+If settlement efforts are unsuccessful, a hearing will be scheduled before a hearing officer or judge.

 The Custody Office can answer questions on court procedures.
 The staff cannot provide legal advice.
 Forms and instructions for filing for Child Custody are available at the Self Help Section.
 For help finding an attorney contact the Bar Association of Lehigh County, Lawyer Referral Service, (610) 433-7094.
 Low income persons may qualify for the Custody Workshop, offered by North Penn Legal Services (610) 317-8757.